 The criminal justice program at Worcester State University is interdisciplinary and predicated on a common core of the humanities, social sciences, mathematics, and physical sciences.
 The goal of the program is to develop in students an increased analytical awareness of the role of law enforcement agencies, courts, and correctional institutions in the criminal justice system.
 The curriculum includes course work to provide students with awareness of recent advances in human dynamics, civil rights legislation, and information technology.
 The Criminal Justice Department offers a criminal justice major and a criminal justice minorThe course of study consists of an extensive overview of the criminal justice system and an intensive examination of each of the major components of the system.
 The program is designed to serve students who may elect to enter the criminal justice profession immediately upon graduation, students of the liberal arts without professional interest in criminal justice, and students who desire to pursue graduate work.
 Criminal justice majors are able to apply for an internship in a criminal-justice-related organization during their junior year.

 Requirements for a Major 39 credits in criminal justice, of which 21 must be completed at Worcester State University

 Criminal Justice Electives: 18 credits

-Requirements for a Minor: 7 courses comprising 4 core courses and three electives.Core Courses:
+Requirements for a Minor 7 courses comprising 4 core courses and three electives

-Students will need to obtain a Declaration of Major/Minor from the Registrar's Office and obtain signature of CJ Department Chair.
-Students seeking entry into the CJ minor must obtain the signature of the CJ Department Chair.
+Students will need to obtain a declaration of major/minor form from the Registrar's Office and obtain signature of the chair of the Criminal Justice Department to enter the major or minor program.